 Student leadership processes offer student opportunities to engender self-esteem, initiative, mutual respect, and responsibility, by providing care and support.
-At the end of 2015, replacement School Captains, Vice Captains, and House Captains were appointed for 2016.
+At the end of 2015, replacement School Captains, Vice Captains, and House Captains were appointed for 2017.
+To further develop leadership opportunities for students, Monitors were introduced in Term 4 2017.
+If students indicate they have clear leadership skills and uphold the values, ethos and standards of MGS, they may progress to a Prefectship.

 The School's Community Service Programme enriches the experience of students, by inculcating opportunities to develop and demonstrate care, respect, and compassion for others inside and outside the School community.
 Through the support of charities and community organisations, students are encouraged and challenged to look beyond their own circumstances and be aware of the needs of others.
 This involvement presents students with issues and challenges faced in the wider world.
-A police liaison information session was also presented to students that addressed safety, security, responsibility, etc.
+A police liaison information session was also presented to students that addressed cyber-bullying, personal respect, etc.

-As stated earlier, the School is fortunate to have members of staff who are fluent in over 20 languages, collectively, to be able to offer assistance with translation, if required.
+As stated earlier, the School is fortunate to have members of staff who are fluent in over 10 languages, collectively, to be able to offer assistance with translation, if required.
 Standard School rules are explained at orientation and are available on the website, student handbook, and student diary.
 Updates and new policies and procedures are published in the school newsletter the "Bluey" and through the new skoolbag app and Facebook page.